momo-ai/Vanguard/README.md

 Finally, `<LLVM_Bytecode_Files>` is the path to one or more `.bc` file to be analyzed.

 ## How to Install

+There are three methods that you can use: Nix (preferred), Docker, and build from source.

+### Nix

+This repository contains a Nix flake that sets up the environment.
+However, because submodules are used, you must add a flag to Nix to build correctly.

+To build, use `nix build '.?submodules=1#vanguard`.

+To launch a developer shell, use `nix develop '.?submodules=1'`.
+Once you are in the developer shell, you can run the following commands:
+* Generate CMake configuration: `phases=configurePhase genericBuild`
+* Maintain the driver script
+  * Run mypy: `mypy vanguard_driver.py`
+  * Format the driver script: `black vanguard_driver.py && isort --profile black vanguard_driver.py`

 ### Docker